Wix has long had a bad rep for SEO. But is that bad rep still justified today?

 While the SEO basics (titles, meta tags, etc) are controllable, the platform (and the frontend code it generates) is relatively rigid.
 Which makes deeper optimization and tinkering more challenging.

-Speed is a particular problem.
+As with most CMSs and website builders, speed can be a particular problem.
 And one that became increasingly hard to ignore as Core Web Vitals came into play in summer 2021.

 We should point out however that Wix’s speed issues are primarily caused by:

-1. code bloat, and
+- code bloat, and

-2. the blanket loading of scripts and styles (even if unutilized) sitewide.
+- the blanket loading of scripts and styles (even if unutilized) sitewide.

-And overall, Wix has come a long way in the past few years.
+Overall, Wix has come a long way in the past few years.
 It’s no longer the complete SEO bin fire that it has long been considered.

 Bottom line:

-We wouldn’t go as far as to say that Wix was “good” for SEO.
+We wouldn’t go as far as to say that Wix is “good” for SEO.
 But in a relatively uncompetitive niche, you should be able to optimize a Wix site sufficiently to rank on page one.

 We’re going to cover in detail how Wix handles control of the SEO fundamentals.